nestauk/skills-taxonomy-v2/skills_taxonomy_v2/pipeline/skills_extraction/Skills Extraction.md

 ## Experimentation summary (pre-scaling up to process all job adverts)

 - Step 0: Predict skill sentences.
 10 random files of 10,000 job adverts.
 Found 5,823,903 skill sentences.
 - Step 1: Get embeddings for each skill sentence.
-Get embeddings for sentences in the first 5000 job adverts from each of the 10 files, remove sentences with only masking.
-208,087 sentences with embeddings.
+Get embeddings for sentences in the first 10,000 job adverts from each of the 10 files, remove sentences with only masking.
+About 400,000 sentences with embeddings.
 - Step 2: Get skills from clustering.
-Removed sentences with too much masking and remove repeated sentences - 207,303 sentences.
-Clustered into 4573 skills which gave a siloutte score of 0.13, the proportion of data points not put into a cluster was 0.035.
+Removed sentences with too much masking and remove repeated sentences - 392,625 sentences.
+Clustered into 24,912 skills, the proportion of data points not put into a cluster was 0.108.
-- Step 3: 3275 out of 4594 TK skills were linked with ESCO skills, 0 of these were linked to multiple ESCO skills.
-1731 out of 13958 ESCO skills were linked with TK skills, 642 of these were linked to multiple TK skills.
+- Step 3: 19796 out of 24912 (79%) TK skills were linked with ESCO skills, 0 of these were linked to multiple ESCO skills.
+4301 out of 13958 (31%) ESCO skills were linked with TK skills, 2450 of these were linked to multiple TK skills.

-This experimentation yields skills found in 41,508 job adverts - ready for the taxonomy step.
+This experimentation yields skills found in 78,674 job adverts - ready for the taxonomy step.

+Some preliminary analysis of the skills extraction steps (e.g. how many skills per job advert, common skills) can be found in `analysis/skills_extraction/notebooks/Skills Extraction Figures.ipynb`.

 ## Step 1: Get embeddings for each skill sentence